100askTeam/100ask_lvgl_docs/docs/integration/os/zephyr.rst

    <details>
      <summary>显示原文</summary>

-Zephyr includes a powerful shell implementation that can be enabled with the Kconfig symbols :code:`CONFIG_SHELL` and :code:`CONFIG_LV_Z_SHELL` (the demos from above have it enabled by default).
+Zephyr includes a powerful shell implementation that can be enabled with the Kconfig symbols:code:`CONFIG_SHELL` and :code:`CONFIG_LV_Z_SHELL` (the demos from above have it enabled by default).

 The shell offers enabling/disabling of LVGL monkeys: